 There are three methodological problems that arise when trying to determine where Aztlan was located.
 The first is known as “stretching.”
 It is likely that the Aztec civilization did not migrate directly from Aztlan to the Valley of Mexico, as this would have been a very long direct journey.
-Instead, it is likely that they zigzagged as they traveled, making stops that would have lasted for various durations.
-It may be difficult to differentiate between a temporary destination, and the duration of the entire journey.
+Instead, it is likely that they zig-zagged as they traveled, making stops that would have lasted for various durations.
+It may be difficult to differentiate between a temporary destination and the duration of the entire journey.

-The second problem is known as “layering,” which recognizes that there are likely to have been more than one migration from North to South, and it is difficult to determine exactly which migration would be associated with Aztlan.
+The second problem is known as “layering,” which recognizes that there is likely to have been more than one migration from North to South, and it is difficult to determine exactly which migration could be associated with Aztlan.
 The third problem is known as “folding.”
 This problem arises from the fact that there may have been migration back and forth, from north to south, and then from south to north again.

-These three methodological problems intensify the difficulty in establishing whether Aztlan was a real location, where the Aztecs originated, or if it was merely a legendary place that is symbolic of the Aztecs.
+These three methodological problems intensify the difficulty in establishing whether Aztlan was a real location where the Aztecs originated, or if it was merely a legendary place that is symbolic of the Aztecs.

-Perhaps it once was an island, which has since sunk to the bottom of the lake, or has somehow been altered or destroyed.
+Perhaps it once was an island, which has since sunk to the bottom of the lake, or it has somehow been altered or destroyed.
 Perhaps it is a land that does not exist in a physical sense, and was a creation of legendary tales explaining where the Aztecs originated.
 For now, it remains a legendary place where the Aztecs formed and became a powerful civilization before migrating to what is now known as Mexico City.